-At the end of this module students should be able to:
+By the end of this module students should be able to:

-- i.
-Explain the concept of digestion and absorption - ii.
-Outline the major pathways for carbohydrates metabolism. - iii.
-Discuss the regulation of the major metabolic pathways. - iv.
-Highlight the clinical conditions associated with the pathways.
+- Explain the concept of digestion and absorption - Outline the major pathways for carbohydrates metabolism. - Discuss the regulation of the major metabolic pathways. - Highlight the clinical conditions associated with the pathways.